Bandwidth/ap-docs/sipDiversionHeader/sipDiversionHeader.md

 # Information about SIP Diversion Header - Starting September 19th, 2018

+Bandwidth released Diversion Header support to a limited group of accounts on September 19th, 2018.
+The remainder of our customer-base will receive notice 30-days prior to General Availability (GA).

 ### WHAT DO I NEED TO KNOW?

 Answer Event and Incoming Call Event callbacks will have Diversion header information in them.